-You should normally hold an upper second class honours degree, or its equivalent, in history or in a related subject.
+You should normally hold a 2:1 honours degree, or equivalent, in History or in a related subject.
 If it is some time since you completed your undergraduate education and you do not meet the standard requirement, it may be possible to consider your application based on evidence of other relevant personal and professional experience, the support of your referees and examples of written work.

 Months of entry

 The MA in History at Oxford Brookes is a highly flexible programme, offered in a close, supportive, tutorial-style environment.
 It aims to build on your interest in History to help you develop your knowledge and skills as a practising historian.

 The programme has been shaped by leading researchers in our department.
 This means that the modules offered reflect the most recent developments in various historical fields.